 brew update

-First, check that you can connect to the database:
+First, check whether you can connect to the database:

 mysql -u username -p -h 10.0.0.1

-Replace 10.0.0.1 with the IP of your server (or localhost if the database is running locally).
+Replace 10.0.0.1 with your server’s IP address (or localhost if the database is running locally).

-If you see the mysql> prompt, the connection is OK.
-Exit the client with exit.
+If you see the mysql> prompt, the connection is working.
+Exit the client by typing exit.

 Create a folder for the scripts and configuration: